magicmatatjahu/adi/README.md

 ```

 - Add initialization of all injectors (even new Injector([])) to the `.build` method.
+- Maybe passing factory to scope and create instance in scope (like in Java) is better option than context? - rething if Context is needed.

 React:
 - Fix problem with ProtoInjector - when ProtInjector is created, before it should point to the parent from context - it must point to the parent before creating, so it jmust be inside React context when ProtoInjector is creating